In this article

 A diastema is a space or gap between two or more teeth.
 Gaps can range from being barely noticeable to large.
 Some people first notice a tooth gap while brushing or flossing.

-Midline diastema, which appears as a gap between the two upper front teeth, is the most common.
-Gaps can also develop between any teeth in the mouth, not just the upper front teeth.
+The most common is a midline diastema, which appears as a gap between the two upper front teeth.
+But gaps can develop between any teeth in the mouth, not just the upper front teeth.

 Some people have small or large gaps between all of their teeth, but this condition is relatively rare.

-Also, many children have spaces between their primary (baby) teeth, but they often disappear once the baby teeth shed and permanent teeth grow in.
+Many children have spaces between their primary (baby) teeth.
+These gaps often disappear once the baby teeth shed and the larger permanent teeth grow in.

 Tooth gaps typically do not pose any complications or health concerns.
 If this is the case, patients can choose to keep the diastema.

 They fit over the front of teeth and improve a patient’s appearance by changing the shape and color of teeth.
-However, treatment is expensive and can cost up to $1500 per tooth.
+Treatment is expensive and can cost up to $1,500 per tooth.